 You will find taxis just outside of Terminal 3.
 The fare will vary slightly on the day and time of arrival.
 Check the final price of the route with the ones showed in the taxi’s area.

-You can also book a pickup service and driver will be waiting for you in the arrival hall with a sign with your name on.
+You can also book a pickup service and the driver will be waiting for you in the arrival hall with a sign with your name on it.
 The price will depend on the company but will start at approximately 40 euro.

 Things to do in Malaga